DICOM: Offline media (files)

 The format for offline media files is specified in Part 10 of the DICOM Standard.
 Such files are sometimes referred to as "Part 10 files".

 DICOM restricts the filenames on DICOM media to 8 characters (some systems wrongly use 8.3, but this does not conform to the standard).
 No information must be extracted from these names (PS3.10 Section 6.2.3.2).
 This is a common source of problems with media created by developers who did not read the specifications carefully.
 This is a historical requirement to maintain compatibility with older existing systems.
 It also mandates the presence of a media directory, the DICOMDIR file, which provides index and summary information for all the DICOM files on the media.
 The DICOMDIR information provides substantially greater information about each file than any filename could, so there is less need for meaningful file names.

 DICOM files typically have a .dcm file extension if they are not part of a DICOM media (which requires them to be without extension).

 The MIME type for DICOM files is defined by RFC 3240 as application/dicom.

 The Uniform Type Identifier type for DICOM files is org.nema.dicom.

 There is also an ongoing media exchange test and "connectathon" process for CD media and network operation that is organized by the IHE organization.

 Application areas

 The core application of the DICOM standard is to capture, store and distribute medical images.
 The standard also provides services related to imaging such as managing imaging procedure worklists, printing images on film or digital media like DVDs, reporting procedure status like completion of an imaging acquisition, confirming successful archiving of images, encrypting datasets, removing patient identifying information from datasets, organizing layouts of images for review, saving image manipulations and annotations, calibrating image displays, encoding ECGs, encoding CAD results, encoding structured measurement data, and storing acquisition protocols.

 Types of equipment

-The DICOM information object definitions encode the data produced by a wide variety of imaging device types, including, CT (computed tomography), MRI (magnetic resonance imaging), ultrasound, X-ray, fluoroscopy, angiography, mammography, breast tomosynthesis, PET (positron emission tomography), SPECT (single-photon emission computed tomography), Endoscopy, microscopy, nd whole slide imaging, OCT (optical coherence tomography).
+The DICOM information object definitions encode the data produced by a wide variety of imaging device types, including, CT (computed tomography), MRI (magnetic resonance imaging), ultrasound, X-ray, fluoroscopy, angiography, mammography, breast tomosynthesis, PET (positron emission tomography), SPECT (single-photon emission computed tomography), Endoscopy, microscopy, and whole slide imaging, OCT (optical coherence tomography).